-Online Redo Log Switches

-Oracle Database uses only one online redo log file at a time to store records written from the redo log buffer.

-Multiple Copies of Online Redo Log Files

-Oracle Database can automatically maintain two or more identical copies of the online redo log in separate locations.

-Archived Redo Log Files

-An archived redo log file is a copy of a filled member of an online redo log group.
-The file is not considered part of the database, but is an offline copy of an online redo log file created by the database and written to a user-specified location.
+- Online Redo Log Switches - Oracle Database uses only one online redo log file at a time to store records written from the redo log buffer. - Multiple Copies of Online Redo Log Files Oracle Database can automatically maintain two or more identical copies of the online redo log in separate locations. - Archived Redo Log Files An archived redo log file is a copy of a filled member of an online redo log group.